Five steps to gain a residence permit

 Important information for students from non EU countries who have just arrived in Augsburg

 After entering Germany, you are by law required to register at the Foreigners Registration Office (Ausländerbehörde) in Augsburg.
 This has to be done within two weeks.
 In Germany, each citizen is obliged to register, including Germans.
 Anyone who fails to register in the given time will be fined.
-You have entered Germany with a visa.
-This visa is valid for three months.
-Please look at your passport to see when your visa expires.
-It is important that your visa is replaced by a residence permit (Aufenthaltserlaubnis) before it expires.
-(Please note: it can take up to 6 weeks before you receive the electronic residence card.)
-If your visa is no longer valid and you do not have a residence permit, you will be required to leave Germany.
+If you have entered Germany with a 90 days visa please pay attention to replace it by a residence permit (Aufenthaltserlaubnis) before it expires.
+If your visa is no longer valid and you haven´ t applied for a residence permit yet, you will be required to leave Germany.
 That is why it is important to apply for a residence permit in time.
-Please read the following five steps.

 - Step 1: Flat-hunting & registering

 - Step 2: Opening a bank account & providing proof of financial support

 - Step 5: Applying for your residence permit